Kale (Brassica oleracea var. sabellica) is a leaf vegetable that is very hardy, grown for its wide, jagged leaves.

 Stock full of nutrients, vitamins and mineral as well as fiber, kale (also called leaf cabbage) is an excellent antioxidant.

 Health benefits of cabbage

-Since long ago has cabbage been recognized to be very effective in treating lung and chest disorders.
+Since long ago has cabbage, and all plants of the Brassicaceae family, been recognized to be very effective in treating lung and chest disorders.
 Boiled cabbage was also used to soothe inflammatory digestive tract diseases, dysentery and ascites connected to liver cirrhosis.

 Today, kale is part of the “top ten” healthy foods: used for weight-loss diets, it is known for its antioxidant properties and is recommended for its high fiber and trace element contents.

 - Kale cabbage is a very good source of vitamin C which protects skin integrity, heals wounds, protects cells from premature ageing due to free radicals, and enhances immune system activity.

 - Kale is a good idea in cases of various dyspeptic disorders (heartburn, hiatal hernia, regurgitation, hepatobiliary dyspepsia).
 It soothes pain due to gastric ulcers, duodenal ulcers, and gastritis.

 - Cabbage is a great source of calcium which is crucial for bone health, muscle contraction, regulating of arterial blood pressure, wound-healing and signal transmission in the nervous system.

 - With the potassium it delivers, kale reduces risks of cardiovascular diseases.